wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

    final EciesEncryptor encryptor = powerAuthSDK.getEciesEncryptorForActivationScope(context);
    ```

-2. Serialize your request payload, if needed, into sequence of bytes.
-This step typically means that you need to serialize your model object into JSON formatted sequence of bytes.
+2. Serialize your request payload, if needed, into a sequence of bytes.
+This step typically means that you need to serialize your model object into a JSON formatted sequence of bytes.

 3. Encrypt your payload:
    ```java